-The Risk Register Model quantifies mitigation projects and programs by the risk benefit and risk spend efficiency (RSE).
-This allows BVES to better evaluate projects in terms of risk reduction and select the most cost-effective and efficient project among alternatives.
-BVES utilizes a 7x7 log score model matrix to determine an impact risk score for each weighted scoring input in the Risk Register.
+BVES utilizes a 7x7 log score matrix to determine an impact risk score for each weighted scoring input in the Risk Register.
 The weighted impact scores are accumulated to arrive at a total risk score.
 The risk scoring inputs, and total risk score form the basis of evaluation for each identified wildfire mitigation activity or initiative.
 Mitigation activities can be applied to a single or multiple risk events.
-BVES then calculates the risk reduction or risk benefit for each scoring input to arrive at a weighted mitigated risk score.
-The risk benefit for each combination of mitigation activity and risk event is determined by subtracting the mitigated risk score from the total risk score.
+BVES then calculates the risk reduction/risk benefit for each scoring input to arrive at a weighted mitigated risk score.
+The risk benefit for each combination of mitigation and risk event is determined by subtracting the mitigated risk score from the total risk score.
 BVES also defines an equivalent annual cost for each mitigation activity.
-Finally, the risk register determines the RSE by dividing the risk benefit by the equivalent annual cost.
+Finally, the Risk Register determines the RSE by dividing the risk benefit by the equivalent annual cost.